Natchez District: Cotton boom

-Eli Whitney's development of the cotton gin in the late 18th century contributed to the development of the area, and the Deep South as a whole, as it made mechanized processing of short-staple cotton profitable.
+Eli Whitney's development of the cotton gin in the late 18th century contributed to the growth of the area and the Deep South as a whole by making mechanized processing of short-staple cotton profitable.
 This type of cotton was better suited to the upland areas of the Deep South.
 Planters in the Natchez District became very wealthy by converting their tobacco plantations to cotton, for which there was a large market between 1785 and 1800.
 The rich loess soils proved very fertile for cotton cultivation.
-The planters developed new, more productive strains of cotton, improved cotton gins, and developed a large-scale system dependent upon both machinery and large numbers of slaves.
+The planters developed new, more productive strains of cotton, improved cotton gins, and developed a large-scale system dependent upon both machinery and the forced labor of large numbers of enslaved people.

-Their model was expanded in the antebellum South, creating such a demand for slaves that more than one million were transported from the Upper South in the domestic slave trade.
+Their model was expanded in the antebellum South, creating such a demand for enslaved people that more than one million enslaved people were forcibly relocated from the Upper South through the domestic slave trade.
 They were brought overland, by riverboat, and by ocean-going ships to New Orleans.
-This forced migration broke up families and transplanted a large new African-descended population (with also European and Native American ancestry among many) to the area.
+This forced migration violently separated families and transplanted a large new African-descended population (with also European and Native American ancestry among many) to the area.
 The Deep South developed as a strong center of African-American culture.

-Many cotton planters became so wealthy that they acquired thousands of acres and hundreds of African American slaves to work the lands.
-They built elegant mansions in and around the town of Natchez, and they hired overseers to manage their plantations in the countryside.
-Stephen Duncan (1787–1867) of Mississippi was reported to have owned more than 1,000 slaves, making him the richest cotton planter in the world at the time.
+Many slaveholding cotton planters became so extraordinarily wealthy that they acquired thousands of acres and enslaved hundreds of African Americans to work on their plantations.
+They constructed elaborate mansions in and around the town of Natchez, and they hired overseers to manage their plantations in the countryside.
+Stephen Duncan (1787–1867) of Mississippi was reported to have enslaved more than 1,000 people, making him one of the wealthiest slaveholding cotton planters of his era.

 In 1806, an improved Mexican variety of cotton made the commodity crop even more profitable.
 The Mexican variety was crossed with the older black-seeded species to make improved varieties that made the state of Mississippi famous.
 The most noted cotton varieties (Belle Creole, Jethro, Parker, and Petit Gulf) were bred in Mississippi.